South London line: Overhead electric

 The popularity of the service was threatened by the development of the London County Council Tramways electric tram network in South London.
 Passenger numbers fell from 8 million in 1903 to 3.5 million in 1908.
-Parliamentary powers to electrify all lines of the LBSCR were obtained in 1903.
+Legal powers to electrify all lines of the LBSCR were obtained in an act of Parliament in 1903.
 The LBSCR decided to electrify using the 6.6 kV 25 Hz overhead system.
 The work was contracted to AEG in 1906.
 The South London line was selected for electrification first.
 The initial proposal to electrify only from Peckham Rye to Battersea Park for a test shuttle service was abandoned in favour of electrifying the entire line from London Bridge to Victoria.

 Eight electric three car train sets were initially provided with third class seating in the outer cars and first class in the centre.
 Side passages ran along the train which enabled passengers to board at any door before finding a seat and improved the punctuality of the service.
 The first class accommodation was greater than the service required and the centre carriages were transferred to other lines.
 Two car units were coupled together to form two, four or six coach trains.

 The first electric train ran experimentally on 17 January 1909 and in passenger service on 1 December 1909.
 It was marketed as the South London Elevated Electric Railway.
 The choice of name was influenced by the existing underground electric railways in London.
 The service was reported in The Times as quicker, in greater comfort and with cheaper fares.
 The Daily Mirror reported that journey times were cut from 36 to 24 minutes and services ran every 15 minutes.
 To coincide with the electric service the steam trains that shared the tracks between London Bridge and Peckham Rye were retimed and ran without stopping between those stations.

 Steam trains continued to operate early morning services from 04:30 to 07:30 with all-day electric running introduced from 1 June 1912.
 Passenger numbers were restored to 8 million in 1910 and increased to 12 million in 1920.

 Through service from Peckham Rye over the East London Railway ended in June 1911 and the link north of Old Kent Road was abandoned in 1913.
 Old Kent Road and South Bermondsey stations were closed and Sunday service was withdrawn from East Brixton on 1 January 1917, during the First World War.
 South Bermondsey reopened on 1 May 1919.

 During overhead AC operation there were typically 68 down (London Bridge to Victoria) and 62 up trains on weekdays with some additional short workings.